- •

 Naples Calata Porta di Massa to Positano ferry schedule

-The ferry schedule from Naples Calata Porta di Massa to Positano varies according to the company and season.
+The ferry schedule for Naples Calata Porta di Massa to Positano varies according to the company and season.
 An overview of key details for planning your trip:

 Can I take a ferry from Naples Calata Porta di Massa to Positano?